-Here we have a handpicked selection of wheelchair friendly attractions, days out, and tourist hotspots in Liverpool.
+Here we have a handpicked selection of wheelchair-friendly attractions, days out, and tourist hotspots near me in Liverpool.

 This post is simply an overview of the places you can visit in our wonderful city.
 It’s essential to check with each attraction to suit your personal needs.
 As you know, wheelchair accessible, disabled friendly, and suitable for wheelchair users can mean different things.

 These days out and attractions in Liverpool may also be suitable for slow walkers, people with mobility problems, and mobility scooter users.
 However, some scooters may be too big to access all or part of the attraction – Check first before you visit Liverpool; we accept no responsibility.

 Wheelchair Friendly Liverpool

 People ask me if Liverpool is wheelchair friendly, and I say yes; overall, Liverpool is wheelchair friendly.
 Nearly all the main tourist attractions are suitable for wheelchairs, as are the theatres, pubs and restaurants.

 Wheelchair Accessible Things to Do Near me in Liverpool

 No trip to Liverpool would be complete without a trip on the World-Famous Mersey Ferry.
 There is no better way to see the fabulous Liverpool skyline than a cruise along the river.

 The main deck of the Ferry is accessible to wheelchairs and has an accessible toilet, as do the ferry terminals.
 Staff can assist people with poor mobility in getting on and off the Ferry.

 Once the beating heart of Liverpool, the Pier Head is part of the UNESCO world heritage site and is the gateway to everything Liverpool has to offer.